nextcloud/documentation/admin_manual/installation/installation_source.rst

 **Remarks:**

-* If you want to use any other combination of distribution, webserver or database, please consult the respective documentation.
+* This installs the packages for the ownCloud core system.
+If you are planning on running additional apps, keep in mind that they might require additional packages.
+  See the list above for details.

 * At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is English.
   You might have to press a different key if you have a different system language).

 * At the installation of the MySQL server, you will be prompted for a root password.
-  Be sure to remember that password for later use.
+  Be sure to remember the password you enter there for later use (you will need it during ownCloud database setup).

-* This installs the packages for the ownCloud core system.
-If you are planning on running additional apps, keep in mind that they might require additional packages.
-  See the list above for details.

 You don’t need any WebDAV support of your web server (i.e. apache’s mod_webdav) to access your ownCloud data via WebDAV, ownCloud has a WebDAV server built in.